-Magnet Forensics and NCMEC: Expanding intelligence sharing to safeguard victims
+Magnet Forensics and NCMEC: Providing intelligence sharing to safeguard victims

 In 2023, Magnet Forensics delivered a major breakthrough for internet crimes against children (ICAC) investigations by partnering with the National Center for Missing & Exploited Children (NCMEC).
 The partnership gave investigators the unprecedented ability to instantly match suspected child sexual abuse material (CSAM) case data against NCMEC’s multiple repositories of suspected CSAM data in real time.